 The New Mexico Gross Receipts Tax is similar to Sales Tax but instead collects a tax for all products sold and services rendered.

-Non-Taxable Transaction Certificate – Businesses purchasing merchandise to resell will usually want to obtain an New Mexico Non-Taxable Transaction Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a New Mexico Non-Taxable Transaction Certificate to not pay sales tax for merchandise that is being resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in New Mexico include; barbers, handyman services, interior designers, recyclers and many more.
-Additional information, fees and licensing requirements for professions are available from the New Mexico Regulating & Licensing Department.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in New Mexico include; barbers, handyman services, interior designers, recyclers, and many more.
+Additional information, fees, and licensing requirements for professions are available from the New Mexico Regulating & Licensing Department.